Mercedes Benz American Express Platinum Card

 Reader WK (thanks, WK!) writes in to let us know about the 50,000 Membership Reward points offer for the Mercedes Benz American Express Platinum card.

-The minimum spending is a manageable $1,000 within 3 months, but there is a $475 annual fee which is not waived for the first year.
+The minimum spending is $3,000 within 3 months, but there is a $475 annual fee which is not waived for the first year.

 I will not be applying for this card, because I can’t justify the $475 fee, and because I need to wait a bit since my recent app-o-rama.

 But this is a great deal for folks who are buying a Mercedes Benz, since you get 5 times the number of points on Mercedes Benz purchases and a $1,000 off certificate towards a new Mercedes after spending $5,000.

 Even with the $200 credit toward airline incidental fees, I would be paying $275 ($475 annual fee – $200 airline credit) for 50,000 Membership Rewards points and limited airline lounge access.

 Sure, I could redeem 50,000 points for at least $500 in gift cards, but I’d only get a $225 value ($500 in gift cards + $200 in airline fee credit – $475 annual fee) from the card since I don’t value the lounge benefits (the Platinum card is a much better deal if you value lounge access or the $100 Global Access fee credit).